|

 High speed

-at St Pancras has brought the journey time from London to Paris down to
+from St Pancras, the fastest journey time from London to Paris is now

 just 2 hours and 15 minutes, city centre to city centre.
 And for anyone